For each of the following types of project, instructions are provided for selecting a Core Database to locate funding opportunities.

 Internal NIU Funding

 If you are looking to generate pilot data or to get proof of concept, you might consider an NIU Internal Competition such as the Research and Artistry or the Great Journeys Assistantships.
-Information is available on the Division of Research & Graduate Studies website.
+Information is available on the Division of Research & Innovative Partnerships website.

 All of the funding databases listed in Core Databases support searches for research funding announcements.

 Grants.gov can be used to locate support for research from federal agencies only.

 Some research projects involve an especially high degree of innovation and novelty, making it difficult to judge their potential impact through more traditional mechanisms.
 Projects in this category may lack preliminary data establishing feasibility, but simultaneously have the potential to create conceptual or technological breakthroughs.